Sansi-28/SkillVerse-Network/README.md

 ## Development Notes

-- The project uses an in-memory data store for demonstration
+- The project uses SQLite as the database for demonstration purposes
-- For production, implement a proper database system
 - Add error logging and monitoring for production deployment
 - Consider adding email verification and password recovery